Paten: Divine Liturgy

 During the Divine Liturgy it is not only the Lamb (Host) that is placed on the diskos, but also particles to commemorate the Theotokos, the Saints, the living and the departed.
 Thus, on the diskos is represented the entire Church: the Church Militant and the Church Triumphant, arrayed around Christ.
 At the Great Entrance the deacon carries the Diskos, holding the foot of the diskos at his forehead.
 He then kneels at the side of the Holy Table, and the priest takes the diskos from him and places it on the Antimension.
 During the Anaphora, only the Lamb is consecrated.

-At Holy Communion, the clergy partake of their portions of the Lamb directly from the diskos, but for the Communion of the faithful, the remainder of the Lamb is cut into small portions and placed in the chalice, from which the priest distributes Communion using the spoon.
+At Holy Communion, the clergy partake of their portions of the Lamb directly from the diskos, but for the Communion of the faithful, the remainder of the Lamb is cut into smaller portions and placed into the chalice, from which the priest distributes Communion using the spoon.
 After Communion, the Deacon holds the diskos above the holy chalice and recites hymns of the Resurrection.
-Then he wipes the remaining particles (for the saints, living and departed) into the chalices saying the words: "Wash away, O Lord, the sins of all those here commemorated, by Thy precious Blood, through the prayers of all Thy saints."
+Then, he wipes the remaining particles (for the saints, the living, and the departed) into the chalice saying the words: "Wash away, O Lord, the sins of all those here commemorated, by Thy precious Blood, through the prayers of all Thy saints."

 Sometimes, when a bishop celebrates the Liturgy, a smaller diskos is prepared for him with a small prosphoron from which he takes particles to commemorate the living and the departed before the Great Entrance.